kishan-rajoria/PowergenAI/Offline_GPT/README.md

-# LocalGPT: Secure, Local Conversations with Your Documents 🌐
+# Offline_GPT: Secure, Local Conversations with Your Documents 🌐

-**LocalGPT** is an open-source initiative that allows you to converse with your documents without compromising your privacy.
+**Offline_GPT** is an open-source initiative that allows you to converse with your documents without compromising your privacy.
 With everything running locally, you can be assured that no data ever leaves your computer.
 Dive into the world of secure, local document interactions with LocalGPT.

 ## Features 🌟
 - **Utmost Privacy**: Your data remains on your computer, ensuring 100% security.